 Dental implants provide a foundation for replacement teeth that look, feel, and function just like natural teeth.
-No more need to deal with uncomfortable dentures or bridges—with permanent dental implants, a person who has lost teeth regains the ability to eat and smile with effortless confidence.The dental implants themselves are titanium cylinders that are surgically implanted in the jawbone where the missing teeth were rooted.
-Over time, the titanium bonds with the bone, creating a strong foundation for artificial teeth.
+You can eliminate the need for uncomfortable dentures or bridges.
+With permanent dental implants, a person who has lost teeth regains the ability to eat and smile with effortless confidence.
+Dental implants are titanium cylinders that are surgically implanted in the jawbone where the missing teeth were rooted.
+In a period of time, the titanium bonds with the bone, creating a strong foundation for artificial teeth.
 Small posts are then attached to the implant.
 Protruding through the gums, these posts provide stable anchors for artificial replacement teeth.
 Dental implants can support replacements for one tooth, several teeth, or even all of the teeth.
 Dental implants deliver outstanding results in both appearance and function of the new teeth.
 Implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

 As soon as a tooth is lost, either from gum disease or from a surgical procedure, the supporting bone starts to melt away.
 This bone is part of your jaw.

 Luckily, there are many innovative procedures that allow you to grow new bone in your jaw.
 Bone grafts take bone from one area in your mouth and move it to another.
 A "sinus lift" can grow more bone to support the top back teeth.
-Ten years ago we thought this was impossible.
-But with these new procedures almost anyone can replace their missing teeth with implants.
+Ten years ago we thought this was impossible, but with these new procedures almost anyone can replace their missing teeth with implants.
 It is important to replace missing teeth as soon as they are lost.
 This will keep as much healthy bone as possible in the areas where there are no teeth.
 It's important not to wait for problems to develop.
-Untreated, problems will develop.
-It's only a matter of time.
+Untreated, problems will develop; it's only a matter of time.